thegetty/bronze-guidelines/content/intro.md

 ## 2 What?: The basics of making a bronze sculpture

 Casting a bronze is in essence the translation of an original model into metal by means of an impression of that form into a fire-resistant or {% def "bronze" %}, into which the liquefied metal is {% def "bronze" %}.
 Control over the mold is crucial for a successful casting.
 An overview of main materials and techniques used to make a bronze sculpture is given below.
-The processes comprise several steps. **Table 1** and [figure 3](#fig-003){.q-figure__modal-link} give some clues on the relative time these different steps may require.
+The processes comprise several steps.
+[Table 1](#table-01){.q-figure__modal-link} and [figure 3](#fig-003){.q-figure__modal-link} give some clues on the relative time these different steps may require.

 {% figuregroup "3", "fig-003" %}